izogain/mullvadvpn-app/README.md

     Please verify that the script did the right thing before you push the commit and tag it created.

-1. When building for macOS, the following environment variables must be set:
+1. When building for Windows or macOS, the following environment variables must be set:
-   * `CSC_LINK` - The path to the `.p12` certificate file with the Apple application signing keys.
+   * `CSC_LINK` - The path to the certificate used for code signing.
-     This file must contain both the "Developer ID Application" and the "Developer ID Installer" certificates + private keys.
-If this environment variable is missing `build.sh` will skip signing.
    * `CSC_KEY_PASSWORD` - The password to the file given in `CSC_LINK`.
 If this is not set then `build.sh` will prompt you for it.
 If you set it yourself, make sure to define it in such a way that it's not stored in your bash history: